MargotBelot/PapyrusVision/README.md

 # Run the automated installer
 python3 install.py
 ```

+> **Note**: Make sure you have Python 3.8+ installed and can access terminal/command prompt as described in Prerequisites above.

 **What the installer does:**
 - Checks system requirements (Python 3.8+, disk space)